commercetools/nodejs/docs/cli/resource-deleter.md

   --projectKey, -p           API project key.                         [required]

-  --resource, -r             Resource that need to be deleted.        [required] --deleteHours, -h          Number of hours used to delete resources (lastModifiedAt).
-  --where, -w                specify where predicate --logLevel                 Logging level: error, warn, info or debug.
+  --resource, -r             Resource that need to be deleted.        [required] --where, -w                specify where predicate --logLevel                 Logging level: error, warn, info or debug.
                                                                [default: "info"]